flancia-coop/doc.anagora.org/mohammed-aldhari.md

 I will try with all my might.
 I will fight.
 I will pray to succeed no hope here in Yemen.
 Every day the events are mounting and increasing murder.
 I will work hard.
 I wish you were with me.
 Save me and my family from fear and destruction.
+Thank you, flancia , for giving me this great opportunity.  that I never dreamed of.